 In the winter of 2016, the River Community Church voted on and adopted “RCC Staff and Eldership Gender Position“.
 Below is the rationale for women assuming leadership roles over both men and women in the church.
-This rationale was written in response to a document claiming women should not hold the position of preacher, elder, pastor, or deacon.
+This rationale was accepted and approved by the pastoral team and written in response to a document claiming women should not hold the position of preacher, elder, pastor, or deacon.
 It has been left in that format.

 “Thank you for bringing this information to me.
 I have taken the time to read through it and here are my responses to the arguments presented in the document.
 I hope you will show me the same respect by reading through this response.
 It is lengthy.
 That is unavoidable.

 To start, it is important to realize that there are many teachings out there and the challenge is to know which teachings are solid and which are hollow.
 To do that, all Christians need to take heed of how the first century church dealt with these differing teachings.
 Acts 17:11-12 instructs us best in this area.
 We pick up the account as Paul and Silas are sent to Berea.
 They go to the synagogue of Jews and…”the people here were of more noble character than those in Thessalonica, since they received the word with eagerness and examined the Scriptures daily to see if these things were so.
 Consequently, many of them believed, including a number of prominent Greek women as well as men.”
 We see that searching the Scriptures is how to find truth.
 The thing is, they had a few legs up on us.
 They read Hebrew, Aramaic, and Greek.
 We do not.
 Therefore, it is important that we realize that our language can fall far short of the original language and, consequently, we need to spend more time searching for truth, but the end result is freedom.
 So let’s dive in and see if we find substance to these arguments against women as preachers, elders, and deacons.